JoeMarkWatson/negative_news_sharing/README.md

 - R2:  Is news article negativity a stronger determinant of social media sharing for content about political out-group (versus in-group) members?

+The data_modelling.py script also investigates dependent variables and model residuals for normality.

 results_plotting.py is the python script used to plot the results produced in data_modelling.py.